 7. NATIONAL COORDINATORS

-countries where there are members, for a renewable period of
+there are members, for a renewable period of three years.
+They

-three years.
-They will be accountable to the Executive Committee
+will be accountable to the Executive Committee and, with the

-and, with the Executive Committee’s agreement, will operate
+Executive Committee’s agreement, may operate a bank account

 8. ANNUAL GENERAL MEETING